Ground state magnetic structure of Mn3Sn: Discussion

 Either way, control of the magnetic domains plays a significant role in potential applications \cite{DalDin2024}.
 In thin films, it has furthermore been shown that the sign of the AHE (and therefore to some extent the magnetic domains) can be controlled electrically, which offers significant advantages for applications over control via magnetic field \cite{Tsai2020,Higo2022}.

 Some research into spintronic applications use the chirality of spin spirals to store information \cite{Steinbrecher2018}.
 It is therefore of great interest to control the magnetic structure of \Sn{} in the low temperature phase.
-Some preliminary measurements (not shown here) indicated that we might be able to pin the domains from the high temperature phase upon cooling into the IC phase.
-However, our subsequent experiment reported here show that the domain population is reset upon entering the IC phase, consistent with the transition being first order \cite{Zimmer1972}.
-Furthermore, the IC phase does not couple to a magnetic field, and we have therefore been unable to control it.

-We attempted to determine the exact nature of the IC phase using SNP.
-Although the available data were insufficient to fully resolve the structure, they are consistent with the model proposed in Ref.~\cite{wang_flat_2023}.
+We attempted to determine the exact nature of the IC phase using SNP by measuring several of the IC peaks.
+However, only the diagonal elements of the polarization matrix were non-zero, and we therefore did not have enough independent data points to obtain a unique solution.
+Although the available data were insufficient to fully resolve the structure, they are consistent with the model proposed in Ref.~\cite{wang_flat_2023}, reproduced in the appendix, Fig.~\ref{fig:Fig7}.
+This model would allow for only two domains related by inversion along the $c$ axis.
+As we have shown here, these domains do not couple to a magnetic field, and we have therefore been unable to control them.

+When moving along $c$ in the IC phase, the spins rotate by about 15 degrees between each layer (the exact rotation depends on the temperature).
+The magnetic domains are related by a rotation of 60 degrees, and the structure in the IC phase will therefore be similar to different domains in the commensurate phase at various layers (see Fig.~\ref{fig:Fig7} in the appendix).

-It is worth noting that models III and IV are related by a 90$^\circ$ rotation of all the spins.
-In the IC phase, therefore, when moving along $c$, the magnetic structure will be similar to type III in some layers and similar to type IV in others.
-This underlines the fact that type III and IV have very similar energies.
+We further note that models III and IV are related by a 30$^\circ$ rotation of all the spins.
+The magnetic structure will therefore also be similar to various domains of type IV in some layers.
+This is consistent with the fact that type III and IV have very similar energies in the commensurate phase.

 In agreement with previous reports \cite{wang_flat_2023}, we find that the IC phase has two pairs of peaks associated with propagation vectors $\kkk_T\approx (0,0,\pm0.09)$ and ${\bf k} _L \approx (0,0, \pm0.11$), respectively.
-We also find a third peak, $k_3$ at $2k_L+k_T$.
+We also find a third peak, $k_3$ at $2k_L+k_T$ (see Fig.~\ref{fig:Fig6} in the appendix).
 This can be understood as a superposition of a longitudinal spin-density wave (${\bf k}_L$) and a coplanar helical magnetic order \cite{wang_flat_2023}.